nikolayhg/notes/others/kids.md

   - increase assets and lower liabilities
 - be entrepreneurs
 - be happy
+- learn about current local and world issues and create solutions
 - not waste time on entertainment (games, movies, tv, etc)